sateffen/disuware/README.md

 ## Install it

-disuware is a cli tool, so it's best installed globally: `npm install -g disuware` (**not yet**, it's still in prerelease, so git only).
+disuware is a cli tool, so it's best installed globally: `npm install -g disuware`.

 ## Use it